takinabradley/curriculum/javascript/organizing_your_javascript_code/prototypical_inheritance.md

 newBulb.lit // true
 ```

-You'll might notice, upon inspection, that the `switchOn` method adds a `lit` property to our `newBulb` object with the value of `true`- but it *doesn't* change the value of the prototype we're inheriting from.
+You'll might notice, upon inspection, that the `switchOn` method adds a `lit` property to our previously empty `newBulb` object with the value of `true`- but it *doesn't* change the value of the prototype we're inheriting from.
 That's great, because it means we can make as many individual lightbulbs as we'd like without effecting the object we're inheriting from!

 Next, let's suppose we want a slightly different variant of our lightbulb.
 Maybe we want it to be *blue*.
 That's also super easy.